Before you pack for your next trip, check out these Luggage Tips For Checked Bags, like adding a tracker and packing your itinerary in your bag.

 So many people have black, gray, or charcoal colored luggage.
 Those are pretty standard.
 So, when everyone’s luggage is coming around the conveyor belt, it’s hard to spot your black luggage among everyone’s black luggage.
 If your bags are a bright, stand out color, you have a better chance of noticing it before it passes you by.

-Luggage handlers are great and are as careful as possible with your bags.
+Baggage handlers are as careful as possible with your bags.
 But sometimes, accidents happen.
 Your bag may get a couple bumps and bruises in travel.
 It would be terrible if you had a shampoo bottle that popped its top while it was getting loaded onto the plane.
 Or worse, a soda or beer that got shaken and then exploded.
 You would open your bags to a wet, sticky mess.

-3. Don’t pack valuables in your checked bag.
+Don’t pack valuables or electronics in your checked bag.

-Sometimes, your luggage gets lost.
-And sometimes, you’re not reunited with it.
+Sometimes, your luggage gets lost (like me, last year).
+And sometimes, you’re not reunited with it (luckily, not me last year).
 That’s a possibility.
 So imagine if you had your valuables, or incredibly sentimental items, in that bag.
 You’d potentially never see them again.

-So when you’re packing, keep your very important items in your carry on or personal item.
+So when you’re packing, keep any valuable items in your carry-on bag or personal item.
 Jewelry, wallets, things like that.
 That way, they’re always with your person and almost eliminate the chance of losing them.

-That way, if the outside tags are damaged or lost between transfers, there will be further identification and route connections so your bag will get to where it’s going.
+That way, if the outside tags are damaged or lost between transfers, there will be further identification and route connections so your bag will get to its final destination.

 Of course, that system isn’t entirely perfect, so leave yourself a little wiggle room between the weight of your bag and the airline’s weight limit.
 That’s especially important if you plan to pick up any souvenirs to carry back on your return trip.
 You’ll have to pay a fee if your bag exceeds the weight limit and that fee can be pretty hefty.